Old and Left Behind

 Technology generates similar disparities.
 It can thereby create a divided society.

-And just as financial success tends to lead to more financial success; technological progress will tend to lead to more technological progress.
+And just as financial success tends to lead to more financial success, technological progress will tend to lead to more technological progress.

-Driven by a desire to save on costs; driven by a perspective that organisations need to be streamlined; driven by the belief that technology equates to progress we will embrace the new technological order and strive to advance its influence.
+Driven by a desire to save on costs, a belief that organisations need to be streamlined, and the view that technology equates to progress, we will embrace the new technological order and strive to advance its influence.

 How do we avoid this technological impact?
-How do we prevent technology running away with itself?
+How do we prevent technology from running away with itself?
 How do we curb its insatiable, expansionist tendencies?

 Frankly, technological progress is inescapable.
 Not only does it help to save lives, to give us more control over our lives and to enable us to do things that we were never able to do but the reality of our world is that if we don’t technologically advance then somebody else will and in a competitive world environment our survival and positioning in that world is dependent on us keeping pace with change.
 We just can’t be left behind.